 Adult teeth aren’t the only pearly whites we’re passionate about.
 Baby’s first teeth might be even more important for a firm foundation in dental health.
 Here’s a list of the most popular vegan/vegan-friendly and cruelty-free brands at the moment:

 Take care of your teeth and gums and you’ll be glad you did.
 May the floss be with you, Friends!

 If you are captivated by the latest vegan makeup trends, you’ll love our Best Vegan Makeup Brands guide.
 We share the most up-to-date cruelty-free and vegan brands on the market today.
 Yay!
-Taking care of your skin is also super important, so make sure to check out this Vegan Skincare Guide, which can help to keep your skin supple and soft without any animal products or experimentation.
+Taking care of your skin is also super important, so make sure to check out these Vegan Skincare and Vegan Sunscreen guides, which can help to keep your skin supple and soft without any animal products or experimentation.